karamelikli/kardl/README.md

 -   The vector must contain exactly two elements: the first for the positive decomposition and the second for the negative decomposition.
 -   If prefixes are used in combination with suffixes (via `AsymSuffix`), ensure that the resulting variable names are meaningful and do not conflict.

 ###      Examples

 ####        Using default (no prefixes)

 ``` r

 kardl_set( AsymPrefix = c())
 ```

 ####        Custom prefixes for positive and negative decomposition

 ``` r

 kardl_set(AsymPrefix = c("POS_", "NEG_"))
 ```

 ####        Combining prefixes with suffixes

 ``` r

 kardl_set( AsymPrefix = c("Change_", "Fall_"), AsymSuffix = c("_High", "_Low"))
 ```

-### AsymSuffix
+### 8. AsymSuffix

 `AsymSuffix` is a character vector specifying the suffixes used for naming asymmetric variables created during positive and negative decomposition.
 The default value is `c("_POS", "_NEG")`, where:

 -   `"_POS"` is the suffix appended to variables representing the positive decomposition.
 -   `"_NEG"` is the suffix appended to variables representing the negative decomposition.

+#####       Details

 The order of the suffixes is important:

 -   The first element in the vector corresponds to the positive decomposition.
 -   The second element in the vector corresponds to the negative decomposition.

 Asymmetric decomposition is commonly used in models to separate the effects of positive and negative changes in a variable.
 For example, given a variable `X`, the decomposition may result in `X_POS` and `X_NEG` to represent its positive and negative components, respectively.

 By default, the suffixes `"_POS"` and `"_NEG"` are used, but users can customize them as needed by providing a custom vector.
 For example:

 -   `AsymSuffix = c("_Increase", "_Decrease")` results in variable names such as `X_Increase` and `X_Decrease`.
 -   `AsymSuffix = c("_Up", "_Down")` results in variable names such as `X_Up` and `X_Down`.